joshea628/Get-Your-Asana-Mat/README.md

 </p>

 <div align="left">
 The downdog image looks a bit like a two-humped camel, but the general shape seems pretty decent.
-Mountain pose makes me feel a little uneasy with the slight creepyness, but it seems very clear and will hopefully do well in the model.
+Mountain pose makes me feel a little uneasy with the slight creepiness, but it seems very clear and will hopefully do well in the model.

 Next, I created histograms for the Frequency of the pixel intensities for each model.
 This shows how light and dark each image is, and how defined the shapes are.
 Interpreting pixel intensities: 0 is white and 255 is black.